The Demographic Transition Revisited:

 for large family size.

-to my attention.
-Anthropologist Anne Brittain (1991) reports a
+my attention.
+Anthropologist Anne Brittain (1991) reports a positive

-by district, in present-day St. Vincent and the Grenadines.
-She
+in present-day St. Vincent and the Grenadines.
+She concludes that

-Brittain cites Friedlander's (1983) similar conclusion drawn from
+Friedlander's (1983) similar conclusion drawn from a comparative

-a comparative study, by district, of nineteenth century England
+study, by district, of nineteenth century England and Wales.
+Those

-and Wales.
-Those districts which "had high rates of emigration
+districts which "had high rates of emigration showed much less

-showed much less reduction in marital fertility...than would have
+reduction in marital fertility...than would have been predicted."

-it would be feasible to compare fertility rates in the villages
+would be feasible to compare fertility rates in the villages from

 contributing to high fertility in third world countries.
 No matter